* In Heidelberg, Germany *

 * All experience levels and affiliations welcome! *

-We’re heading back to Heidelberg for our 50th camp and another incredible week of BJJ training, workshops, outdoor diving competitions, morning yoga sessions, midnight cocktail bar crawls, martial arts movie nights and live DJ open mats (with free beer).
+We’re heading back to Heidelberg for our biggest camp of the year and another incredible week of BJJ training, workshops, outdoor diving competitions, morning yoga sessions, midnight cocktail bar crawls, martial arts movie nights and live DJ open mats (with free beer).

-This stunning university town has become a regular on our annual camp calendar and this year we decided it will be the location for our big, classic Summer Camp.
+This stunning university town has become a regular on our annual camp calendar and this is the second year we decided it will be the location for our big, classic Summer Camp.
+It will also be the camp where we will be hosting the world premiere of our documentary; the biggest project in BJJ Globetrotters history.
 We are excited to see you all there!

 “In these camps nobody cares what belt are you, everybody is treated equally and it makes you feel like you’ve known these people your entire life!
 And the amount of training combined in one week is insane.
 If you think you can handle all of it, just know, you can’t.
 But it’s a good problem to have :) And don’t even get me started on how beautiful the city is :) These two camps were the best investments of my life, can’t wait for the next year!”

 The camp comes with an optional meal plan.
 This costs €150 for the week, and includes three meals a day (breakfast, lunch, and dinner), which are served in the canteen area right beside the sports hall.
 So if you just want to focus on training without having to think about packing enough food every day, don’t worry – we’ve got you covered.
 The cafeteria is responsible for the food of all the Olympic and national teams training at the facilities, so they know what they’re doing :)